Free shipping on domestic orders over £40

 Estimated reading time: 5 minutes

 Mabon and the autumn equinox is here, the second of the three harvest festivals.
 It is a firm reminder of the changing seasons and a period of reflection, thankfulness, and plenty.
-Joy and celebration are in the air, with the abundance of crops, gatherings, and rich, sumptuous autumn colors—a magical time of year and a time to honor.
+Joy and celebration are in the air, with the abundance of crops, gatherings, and rich, sumptuous autumn colours—a magical time of year and a time to honour.

 Like Ostara and the spring equinox, it is also a time of balance when both night and day are of equal length.
 A period to acknowledge our strengths and weaknesses.
 And allow them to work in harmony with one another.

-Reflection and gratitude should also be practiced at this time.
-We need to acknowledge that good and bad are found in everything, without darkness, we wouldn’t have light.
+Reflection and gratitude should also be practised at this time.
+We must acknowledge that good and bad are found in everything; without darkness, we wouldn’t have light.
 And be thankful for the lessons we learn and all that we have.
 So how can you go about putting all of these things into practice?
 We have compiled a few ideas below to help you celebrate Mabon and the autumn equinox.

 Immerse yourself in nature, pull on a warm outer layer, and go outside.
-Take a walk in the woods or through the countryside and absorb all the changing colors, the falling leaves, and different sights along the way.
+Take a walk in the woods or through the countryside and absorb all the changing colours, falling leaves, and different sights.

 Look out for animals gathering supplies and readying themselves for the colder weather.
-Take a bag with you and collect fallen fruits, such as acorns and fir cones, plus, leaves and other natural treasures.
+Take a bag with you and collect fallen fruits, such as acorns, fir cones, leaves, and other natural treasures.

 You could use some of your collected treasures to make an altar in your home or to decorate a journey stick as you walk.
-Take a look at our blog post, ‘autumn, a season of gatherings and warmth‘ for more information on journey sticks.
+Look at our blog post, ‘autumn, a season of gatherings and warmth’, for more information on journey sticks.

-To begin, find a space in your home to set up your altar while thinking about the vibrant colors of the season.
-Use these colors as a base for your altar, including things such as autumnal colored candles and altar cloths.
+To begin, find a space in your home to set up your altar while thinking about the season’s vibrant colours.
+Use these colours as a base for your altar, including autumnal-coloured candles and altar cloths.

 Next, include mabon symbols.
 These can include items such as:

-Use your altar to give thanks for the abundance we have in our lives, from harvests through to family and so on.
+Use your altar to give thanks for the abundance you have in your life, from harvests to family.
 Ask for blessings and to bring balance into your life.

-Fill your home with the season’s scents and allow them to wrap you in their feeling of warmth.
+Fill your home with the season’s scents and let them wrap you in their warmth.
 Benzoin, apples, cloves, myrrh, sage, and cinnamon are all great starting scents since they all embrace the spirit of autumn.

 Practice the ritual of smoke cleansing (you can find a beginner’s guide to smoke cleansing here).
 It is a great way to clear negative energy from your space and bless each room—ready for the new season.

-Find yourself an apple tree or orchard and pick yourself some fresh apples, giving thanks as you go.
+Find yourself an apple tree orchard and pick some fresh apples, giving thanks as you go.
 Not only is it the right time of year to harvest this fruit, but they also embody mabon perfectly.
-With their juicy, abundant appearance, they remind us just how beautiful and generous nature is.
+Their juicy, abundant appearance reminds us just how beautiful and generous nature is.

-Gather a group of family and friends together and feel the gratitude wash over you.
+Gather family and friends and feel the gratitude wash over you.
 Feel the abundance of love and friendship.
 Gather some of nature’s harvest and make a feast for everyone to enjoy.

 Share stories and include things that you are thankful for.
-Look at balances in your life.
+Look at balances in your life, the good and the bad.
 Recite folk tales and stories of your ancestors while listening to others.
 Overall, this is a time for sharing and feeling blessed.